Statement of Financial Activity (SOFA) reporting

 The Receipts and Payments basis is a relatively simple form of reporting and consists of a summary of money received and paid during the financial period.
 Unlike the Income and Expenditure basis there is no statutory requirements for Receipts and Payments reporting; although the Charities Commission offer some guidance notes with form CC16.
 As a Receipts and Payments SOFA is not prepared in accordance with accounting standards it does not necessarily offer a 'true and fair' view to the reader.

 Liberty Accounts offers both form of SOFA reports.
+Define the preferred basis on the Organisation Profile.

 A SOFA report is run via the Reports menu, selecting Statement of Financial Activities.